sknevhal/dsnd-recommendation-systems-project/README.md

 - IV.
 Content Based Recommendations

 Since we are provided some content available for each article, there are a number of different ways in which someone might choose to implement a content based recommendations system.
-Using NLP, we'll come up with a simple method to cluster similar articles together so we can recommend related content that the user may have already interacted with.
+Using NLP, we'll use a simple method to cluster similar articles together so we can recommend related content that the user may have already interacted with.

 - V. Matrix Factorization